 • Clayton Crowe (New Orleans 2001)

 • Said Elghobashi (Florence 2016)

-The JUNIOR AWARD recognizes significant scientific/technical breakthroughs in the field of multiphase flow research made by a researcher younger than 40 years at the date of the Award presentation.
+The ANDREA PROSPERETTI AWARD recognizes significant scientific/technical breakthroughs in the field of multiphase flow research made by a researcher younger than 40 years at the date of the Award presentation.
 At ICMF 2019 a prize of 2000 US$ will be awarded, courtesy of IJMF and Elsevier.

 Past recipients of the Junior Award:

 • Neelesh Patankar (Florida 2010)

 • Not awarded (Jeju 2013)

 Article 13 of the ICMF by-laws entitled "Awards Committee" states: